Welcome back to my most Googled questions series. This is part four of six, and today, we’re diving into preconception health.

 Fertility Check Before Conceiving: What You Need to Know

-As we are repeatedly told, fertility declines with age, but so does any other bodily function and an average 20-year-old will run faster than an average 35.
-But, contrary to the common belief that women over 36 are too old to get pregnant, the actual age limit is when you reach menopause.
+Yes, fertility declines with age, but that is the case for many bodily functions.
+Contrary to the common belief that women over 36 are too old to get pregnant, the actual age limit is when you reach menopause.

 This perspective can help shift the mindset around gynecological health and fertility.
 I will do a separate review of this book because it's brilliant and definitely a great starting point for all the women who need to go back to basics, so stay tuned!

-Now that we’ve cleared that question, we are onto the next.
+Now that we’ve cleared that question, let’s move on to the next one.

-Taking a fertility check before conceiving will help gauge where you stand.
+Taking a pre-pregnancy test for couples before conceiving will help gauge where you stand.
 Many supplements are marketed to boost fertility, but it’s crucial to consult with a specialist in gynecological health or a nutritionist to avoid over-supplementing.
 My advice is for men to consult a gynecologist for men and check sperm quality, which is also vital for successful conception.

 I recently attended a series of webinars with fertility nutritionists and experts.
 All of them confirmed that you CAN OVERDOSE on supplements and do yourself more harm than good.
 That’s why I always advocate a healthy diet, which is often the most effective solution.
 If you must take supplements, you must test your levels and consult a nutritionist, preferably a fertility one.